jollofhacker/stuff/windows.md

 ## Setup completed!

-Your computer is ready for the [CLA Cybersecurity bootcamp](https://codelabsacademy.com/en/courses/cybersecurity) :muscle: :clap:
+Your computer is ready for the [CLA Cybersecurity bootcamp](https://codelabsacademy.com/en/courses/cybersecurity) :muscle: :clap: Please note over the course of the bootcamp, you may need to download additional tools not included here

 Wishing you all the best :rocket: